Clean Air Starts at Home

 Fuel Storage Facts:

-- FACT: Each year, 17 million gallons of fuel are spilled while refueling lawn and garden equipment.
+- Fact: Each year, fuel is spilled while refueling lawn and garden equipment.

 Teaching Children About Air Pollution:

 Parents and teachers have opportunities to lead children to a cleaner environment.
 See Important Links for information on teaching children about air pollution.